Ryan-Brandhurst/Python_Portfolio/README.md

 I practiced defensive programming in this lesson.
 Like defensive driving, it is used a safeguard to mitigate any unforeseen complications.
 Defensive programming assumes that mistakes will happen when coding and guards against them.
 A little extra time spent on defensive programming can save hours of debugging and headache.
 ***ERRORS**
-Note the error present.
+Note the error/s present.
 Dr. VDB left the error intentionally on the instruction video for the assignment, and I did the same.
 Doing so gives me the chance to interpret where the mistake occurred so that I may avoid similar issues in the future.